Leaves, stems and flowers are all edible.

 Raw chickweed snipped up into little pieces (1 or 2 cm long) is a healthy and yummy salad ingredient.
 It reminds me of alfalfa sprouts.

 You can also cook it in a stirfry, a soup, a casserole or a sauce.
 Add it at the last minute, and preferably cut it up quite small so it doesn’t feel stringy when you eat it.
 (Or even puree it.)

 Cuisine-wise, chickweed really comes into its own in pesto.
 It’s one of a number of plants that contain saponins – compounds that lather up like soap.
-(Chickweed's rellie Soapwort contains especially high levels of saponins and is used as as natural soap substitute.)
+(Chickweed's close cousin soapwort contains especially high levels of saponins and is used as as natural soap substitute.)
 The saponins in chickweed give your pesto an especially creamy quality.

-Throw chickweed into a smoothie to add nutritional value and make the smoothie extra frothy!
+Or just throw chickweed into a smoothie to add nutritional value and extra froth!

 Chickweed as medicine or cosmetic

 It’s partly the saponins that make chickweed valuable as a soothing and healing skin treatment.
 Chickweed poultices or compresses can be good for eczema, insect bites, and other itchy skin conditions.

 To make a chickweed compress first make juice from a few handfuls of chickweed.
 You can do this in a juicer if you have one.
 Alternatively, whiz up the chickweed in a blender or food processor with a little water, then strain the mix through muslin.

 If you prefer to take the unplugged route, pound the chickweed very well in a mortar and pestle, add a bit of water, and strain through muslin to obtain the juice.

 Finally, lay a piece of clean cotton on a clean towel, and pour the chickweed juice over it.
 Place the juice-soaked cotton on the affected area of skin, or wrap it around it.